CGum/virtual-assistant/README.md

 Ask for "current time"

-Ask to "Search" or "Search for" anything - "Search" - then you have to say what you want to search right after it ex.
-Search dogs <br><br> - "Search for" - as long as those two words are present in the sentence, anything said after "for" will be searched ex.
+Ask to "Search" or "Search for" anything <br> - "Search" - then you have to say what you want to search right after it ex.
+Search dogs <br> - "Search for" - as long as those two words are present in the sentence, anything said after "for" will be searched ex.
 Search all over the internet for dogs

 Ask to "Close browser" (Google Chrome)